The Elite by Kiera Cass.

 Overall rating: 4/10

-This second book also attempts to focus one the love triangle between America, the Prince, and America’s hometown love, but (at the risk of being overly harsh) America’s reactions to the situation are so simplistic that she comes off as simply indecisive, or perhaps not bright enough to fully understand the difference between her swains.
-Love triangles have been popular in recent YA fiction (Hunger Games, Mortal Instruments, etc.) and they’re gloriously entertaining and painful when written well.
-This one is not.
-America prefers whoever is paying attention to her at the time, and that is that.
+This second book also attempts to focus on the love triangle between America, the Prince, and America’s hometown love, but (at the risk of being overly harsh) America’s reactions to the situation are so simplistic that she comes off as simply indecisive, or perhaps not bright enough to fully understand the difference between her swains.
+Love triangles have been popular in recent YA fiction and they’re gloriously entertaining and painful when well written (like in Hunger Games, Mortal Instruments, etc.).

 I’ll say this, though: this book has a pretty cover.